What is Apache Ranger?

 If the answer to these questions is “Yes”, read on to understand more about how Apache Ranger may or may not solve the problem of access control and governance in cloud data lakes.

-Apache Ranger’s Access Control System
+What Does the Apache Ranger Access Control System Do?

 Cloud data lakes provide lines of business a broad platform for analytics and machine learning.
 The goal is to get insights from data that will inform business decisions and drive value for customers.
 The platform teams that support data lakes want to enable more adoption, which means more lines of business, more product and solution partners, auditors, and regulators.
 They all will need access to the same data, but in a form that suits their roles and responsibilities.